preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 .. image:: tenant-secrets-sync-url.png

-For more information about Azure AD Synchronization, see: :doc:`Azure AD Synchronization Settings </admin-settings/tenant-settings/azure-ad-synchronization-settings/index>`
+This way of using Azure AD Synchronization is no longer supported by Microsoft.
+You should execute syncronization as described here: :doc:`Azure AD Synchronization Settings </admin-settings/tenant-settings/system/azure-ad-sync/index>`

 Event Management Service Account
 ----------------------------------